NEELINISAR/Hi/RUN_COMMAND-Intent.md

 intent.putExtra(RUN_COMMAND_SERVICE.EXTRA_COMMAND_LABEL, "top command");
 intent.putExtra(RUN_COMMAND_SERVICE.EXTRA_COMMAND_DESCRIPTION, "Runs the top command to show processes using the most resources.");

 // Create the intent for the IntentService class that should be sent the result by TermuxService Intent pluginResultsServiceIntent = new Intent(MainActivity.this, PluginResultsService.class);

+// Generate a unique execution id for this execution command int executionId = PluginResultsService.getNextExecutionId();

 // Optional put an extra that uniquely identifies the command internally for your app.
-// This can be an Intent extra as well with more extras instead of just an int. pluginResultsServiceIntent.putExtra(PluginResultsService.EXTRA_EXECUTION_ID, PluginResultsService.getNextExecutionId());
+// This can be an Intent extra as well with more extras instead of just an int. pluginResultsServiceIntent.putExtra(PluginResultsService.EXTRA_EXECUTION_ID, executionId);

-// Create the PendingIntent that will be used by TermuxService to send result of commands back to the IntentService PendingIntent pendingIntent = PendingIntent.getService(MainActivity.this, 1, pluginResultsServiceIntent, PendingIntent.FLAG_ONE_SHOT);
+// Create the PendingIntent that will be used by TermuxService to send result of
+// commands back to the IntentService
+// Note that the requestCode (currently executionId) must be unique for each pending
+// intent, even if extras are different, otherwise only the result of only the first
+// execution will be returned since pending intent will be cancelled by android
+// after the first result has been sent back via the pending intent and termux
+// will not be able to send more.
+PendingIntent pendingIntent = PendingIntent.getService(MainActivity.this, executionId, pluginResultsServiceIntent, PendingIntent.FLAG_ONE_SHOT);
 intent.putExtra(RUN_COMMAND_SERVICE.EXTRA_PENDING_INTENT, pendingIntent);

-// Send command intent for execution startService(intent);
+// Send command intent for execution
+Log.d(LOG_TAG, "Sending execution command with id " + executionId);
+startService(intent);
 ```